jncraton/computational-thinking-cpsc2020/lectures/16-string-methods.md

 String Formatting
 -----------------

-- Some text and resource will use the `%` operator of the `format` method for string formatting
+- Some books and resources will use the `%` operator of the `format` method for string formatting
 - We will prefer f-strings in this class as they are newer and have fewer sharp edges

 Formatted String Literals